Misterfun88/Skeleton-Action-Understanding/README.md

 ## Data Preparation

-Details on the raw data and preprocess
+Details on the raw data and preprocessing data can be found wit